jsr107/jsr107tck/README.md

 [implementation-tester](https://github.com/jsr107/jsr107tck/tree/master/implementation-tester) uses the TCK to test the [RI](https://github.com/jsr107/RI)

-For a test outside the jsr107 depot look [here](https://github.com/yannis666/AcmeCache/)

 ##Building the domain and tests

 To build all modules but not run any tests: